-Bus Design: The new 230 kV three-position ring bus configuration at Lubbock East will be built to accommodate the output from the battery/storage energy facility.
+Bus Design: Expansion of the Lubbock East substation into a 230 kV three-position ring bus configuration will be built to accommodate the output from the battery/storage energy facility.
 The three-position ring bus will be laid out for future breaker and one-half configuration.